arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * About the Law of Demeter (the Principle of Least Knowledge): write a code violating it, then fix it.
 * Which are the limits and pitfalls of Active-Record?

 ####[[↑]](#toc) <a name='languages'>Questions about Languages:</a>

 * Why is there a rising interest about Functional Programming?
 * What is a closure, and what is useful for?
 * What are generics useful for?
+* What are high-order functions?
+What are they useful for?
+Write one, in your preferred language.

 ####[[↑]](#toc) <a name='databases'>Questions about Databases:</a>